SmilinBrian/flickr-stuff/README.md

 # Flickr stuff #

 A set of scripts and libraries for working with Flickr on a Macintosh.
 They all require [Sybren Stüvel’s FlickrAPI library][2].

+This is based on [Dr. Drang's original version](https://github.com/drdrang/flickr-stuff), this adds the ability to get Markdown or HTML linked images via the `currentFlickrURL()` function, and adds a few more TextExpander snippets that use this ability.

 ## getFlickrToken ##